f0i/statistics/README.md

-# Statistic functions for lists of Float and Int
+# Fast Statistic functions for Lists of Float and Int

 This package provides functions to get common statistic functions over lists of numbers.